2 for 1 Wine Tasting Agenda | Local Wally's Sonoma Tourist Guide

 I know all of the best Sonoma wine tasting deals and all of the best wineries so don't worry that my budget day planner is going to take you to dumps and dives.
 No, Sonoma on a Budget looks surprisingly like the Best of Sonoma.
 Taste in caves, taste with the winemaker, free wine pours, that's what I'm talking about!

 And to make sure you really have a good time you can email me for free advice and help picking wineries.

 Looking for Sonoma Two for One Discounted and Free Tastings?

 Forget about coupons and phone apps, just get the Priority Wine Pass for the easiest way to get two for one tastings and free wine.
-My readers get the card for only $39.99, the lowest price on the internet.
-Use the pass on the wineries below to get your fair share of free wine!
+My readers get the card for only $39.99, it pays for itself after two wineries so unless you plan just one stop (crazy talk) the pass is well worth it.
+Use the pass on the wineries below to get your fair share of free wine.
 And remember, the Priority Wine Pass is good for a full year and good in both Napa and Sonoma so you can use it again and again.
 Need help picking out more wineries?
 Just email me and I'll build you a custom agenda - for free!

 To Order go to PriorityWinePass.com and use promo code localwally.

 FOLLOW THIS AGENDA TO EXPLORE THE BEST OF SONOMA... on a BUDGET!

 This is what I love about Sonoma.
 Canihan Winery makes some of the best wines in Sonoma, a true small, family run winery where you'll taste his labor of loves inside his barn.
 No, this isn't a prop, this isn't a new building made to look old, this is his actual barn - flies and all.
 It reminds you that wine country is agricultural country and that the soil - and the farmer - plays a huge part in what separates a good wine from the exceptional.